facette/docs/content/configuration/connectors.md

 *source* and *metric* are modelled distinguishable in KairosDB.
 The *metric* is accessible directly and the *source* is modelled as a named tag list for each metric.
 The list defaults to `["host", "server", "device"]`.
 Means that *source* is built from metrics `host` tag or `server` tag if `host` is not applied.

-Because C*/KairosDB could store high frequency series, it is possible to retrieve plots by aggregation.
-The default aggregation for each metric is `none`.
-Could be overwritten by `default_aggregator`.
+Because KairosDB with a Cassandra backend can store high precision series, it is possible to sample datapoints when retrieving plots – [aggregators][7], in KairosDB terminology.
+Aggregation functions can be defined matching specific metrics (see the `aggregators` setting), and a default aggregator (`default_aggregator`) can be set to be used as fallback; by default no aggregators are set.

 Example *provider* definition using the **KairosDB** connector: